lucdoebereiner/towards/README.md

 - Elm https://guide.elm-lang.org/install/elm.html

 ## Building
+`$ elm install`

-There are several ways, e.g.:
+There are several ways to build and serve, e.g.:

 `$ elm reactor`
 Browse to the displayed url and open `src/Main.elm`